PowerBlox/infrastructure/docs/initial-setup.md

 pipenv install
 ```

-you're now ready to configure your aws profile
+you're now ready to configure your aws profile (see next section)

 ## aws profile